Prevent yourself/your insurer from being the next victim of motor insurance fraud

 If you have valid grounds for believing that the other party’s claim is suspicious, you should contact your insurer immediately.
 Supporting information and evidence would be required by the insurer to support your assertion.
 Your insurer will then examine the information available and determine if the other party’s claim can be contested.
 If so, the insurer will take the next steps in doing so.

-Alternatively, you can alert the General Insurance Association (GIA) of any potential fraud by calling them at 1800-44-37283 (GIA-FRAUD).
+Alternatively, you can alert the General Insurance Association (GIA) of any potential fraud by reporting a fraud through its website.
 The GIA of Singapore is an association of insurance companies that seeks to make all aspects of insurance easier and more effective for various stakeholders.
 GIA will then contact the respective insurers and inform them of the allegedly fraudulent practices of the party.
 If necessary, the police will be contacted to step in and conduct investigations.
 You should also call the hotline immediately when you have been offered money by touts to submit inflated or fraudulent claims to motor insurers.

 How to guard against motor insurance fraud